sealuzh/PerformanceHat/readme.md

 In Eclipse, right click on **cw-feedback-example-application**, then choose **Configure** in the context menu and click on **Enable Feedback Nature**.
 The Icon of the module in the project explorer of Eclipse should change now.

 Now, you have to modify the file in **cw-feedback-example-application** under the path `src/main/resources/config.properties` and replace the **monitoring.app_id** placeholder with the application name / id you used in the registration step before.
-Also, replace the **monitoring.access_token** placeholder by the access token you got from the server and wrote downn.
+Also, replace the **monitoring.access_token** placeholder by the access token you got from the server and wrote down.

 Now, right click on **cw-feedback-example-application** and open **Properties**.
 Look for the **Feedback-Driven Development** entry on the left side, and enter the app id and access token from before again.
 Then, on the left side, under **Feedback-Driven Development**, you should see an entry named **Performance Hat**.
 Open that entry and enter some time values for the two options (for example 200 ms and 200 ms).